 There are many ways to use palm trees in your landscape design.
-They can provide screening, cast shade, cover the ground, or climb into tree canopies.
+They can provide screening, cast shade, and cover ground or vine into tree canopies.
 They can serve as a small accent or be the dominating theme of the landscape.

 Finally, think about other plants that will complement the palm trees in your design.
 A little bit of homework will go a long way.

-Some species can tolerate dry sandy and rocky conditions, while others do better in wet conditions.
+Some species can tolerate dry sandy and rocky conditions while wet conditions work better for others.

 There are palms that grow well when exposed to salt and others that are intolerant of salt.